-ABC BIA Board Member Code of Ethics

-Name of Board Member:

-As a member of this board I will:

-Represent the interests of all people served by this organization, and not favor special interests inside or outside of this non-profit.

-Not use my service on this board for my own personal advantage or for the advantage of my friends or supporters.

-Keep confidential information confidential.

-Approach all board issues with open mind, prepared to make the best decisions for everyone involved.

-Do nothing to violate the trust of those who elected or appointed me to the board or of those we serve.

-Focus my efforts on the mission of the non-profit and not on my personal goals.

-Never exercise authority as a board member except when acting in a meeting with the full board or as I'm delegated to do by the board.

-Name of Member Date

-Signature of Member
+ABC BIA Board Member Code of Ethics Name of Board Member: As a member of this board I will: Represent the interests of all people served by this organization, and not favor special interests inside or outside of this non-profit.
+Not use my service on this board for my own personal as for the advantage of my friends or supporters.
+Approach all board issues with open minor the board issues with open minor the best decisions for everyone involved.
+3 Focus my efforts on the mission of the non-profit and the - in Never exercise authority as a board member except when actin a meeting with the full board or as I'm delegated to do by the to Name of Member Date Witness Signature of Member Without

-Witness